Model Context Protocol: Bridging the Gap

 However, as these systems became more complex, a critical challenge emerged: the lack of standardization in how AI agents connect to external tools and sources of data.

 Before MCP, every AI application required custom integration for each data source or tool it needed to access.
 This created what Anthropic describes as an "N×M integration problem" – where N different LLMs needed M different custom connectors to interact with various systems.
-The result was fragmented, difficult-to-maintain integrations that didn't scale effectively.

 The MCP Host serves as the AI-powered application or agent environment (such as Claude Desktop, an IDE plugin, or any custom LLM-based application).
-This is what end-users interact with, and it maintains the capability to connect to multiple MCP servers simultaneously.

 The MCP Client acts as an intermediary that the host uses to manage server connections.
 Each MCP client handles communication to one MCP server, maintaining them in sandboxed isolation for security purposes.
-The host spawns a client for each server it needs to use, ensuring a one-to-one relationship.

 MCP defines three core components that govern interactions between clients and servers: